A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 Now, we are ready to state the proof of Lemma~\ref{p_azuma_hypo_verification}.

 \begin{proof}[Proof of Lemma~\ref{p_azuma_hypo_verification}]

-We consider a Markov chain~$X_l$ on the state space given by the adapted Glauber dynamic of Definition~\ref{d_adapted_glauber}.
-Let~$Y_l$ denote the Markov chain on the state space~$\homset[c_1,..,c_{k}]$ that is also given by the adapted Glauber dynamic of Definition~\ref{d_adapted_glauber}.
-As outlined before, the strategy is to define a coupling~$(X_l, Y_l)$ of those Markov chains such that
+We consider a Markov chain~$\{X_t\}_{t \in \N}$ on the state space given by the adapted Glauber dynamics of Definition~\ref{d_adapted_glauber}.
+Let~ denote the Markov chain on the state space~$\mathcal{H}^{\mathbf{g},free}_n(s)[c_1,..,c_{k}]$ that is also given by the adapted Glauber dynamics of Definition~\ref{d_adapted_glauber}.
+As outlined before, the strategy is to define a coupling~$(X_t, Y_t)$ of those Markov chains such that

 We postpone the verification of~\eqref{e_invariance_depth_deviation_under_coupling} and show how it is used to derive the statement of Lemma~\ref{p_azuma_hypo_verification}.
-We pick~$h \in ~\homset[c_1,..,c_{k+1}]$ arbitrary and set~$X_0 = h$.
-Then by the Kirszbraun theorem (cf.~Theorem~\ref{Kirszbraun}) there exists an element~$\tilde h \in ~\homset[c_1,..,c_{k}]$ such that
+We pick~$h \in ~\mathcal{H}^{\mathbf{g},free}_n(s)[c_1,..,c_{k+1}]$ arbitrary and set~$X_0 = h$.
+Then by the Kirszbraun theorem (cf.~Theorem~\ref{Kirszbraun}) there exists an element~$\bar h \in ~\mathcal{H}^{\mathbf{g},free}_n(s)[c_1,..,c_{k}]$ such that